What can I expect?

 You may also wish to bring cycling shoes.
 You’re welcome to wear clipless shoes, though please note that we don’t provide clip-in pedals, so you will need to bring these with you as well.
 The trip notes will advise you if a pannier or handlebar bag is fitted on the bike, as well as what else to pack.
 For an overview on packing for a cycling tour, check out our packing guide.
 Larger luggage will be transported for you.

-What is a moderate to challenging grade cycling trip?
+What is a moderate and challenging grade cycling trip?

 Can I use an e-bike?